Mazdaratti/AWS_Labs/VPC_Basics_6_PrivateLink/README.md

 ---

-Understood!
-Here’s the **refocused Terraform section** for your `README.md`, emphasizing PrivateLink mechanics (without NLB comparisons) and clarifying the EC2 API endpoint choice:

----

 ## 🌩️ Terraform Deployment: PrivateLink Lab

 ### 🔒 **What You’ll Automate**
-This Terraform project demonstrates **AWS PrivateLink** by creating:
+This Terraform project demonstrates **AWS PrivateLink** to securely access AWS services (S3, SSM) from isolated EC2 instances without using the public internet by creating:
 - A **private EC2 instance** (no public IP)
 - **VPC endpoints** for SSM (Interface) and S3 (Gateway)
 - A **private S3 bucket** accessible only via the endpoint